Peter Lochen

-Peter Lochen Sr. at Niagara Falls, NY.

 Peter Lochen (June 27, 1840 – November 25, 1924) was a German American immigrant, farmer, and politician.
 He was a member of the Wisconsin State Senate, representing Washington and Ozaukee counties during the 1887 and 1889 sessions.

 Biography

 Peter Lochen was born June 27, 1840, in the Rhine Province of the Kingdom of Prussia (now western Germany).
 He was raised and educated in Europe, then emigrated to the United States with his parents, landing at Milwaukee in 1860.
 The family purchased a tract of land in the town of Trenton, Washington County, Wisconsin, which they cultivated into a farm.

 He was elected town treasurer in 1869, 1870, 1879, and 1880, and was chairman of the town board from 1881 through 1886.
 As chairman of the town board, he was also ex officio a member of the Washington County board of supervisors.
 He was elected to the Wisconsin State Senate in 1886 without opposition, running on the Democratic Party ticket.
 He served a four-year term and was not a candidate for re-election in 1890.

 After leaving the Senate, he was appointed deputy collector of internal revenue for his district in 1892 and served four years in that role.
 Then, in 1898, he was appointed superintendent of the Washington County Asylum for the Chronic Insane, which he managed until his retirement in 1912.

 Peter Lochen died in Newburg, Wisconsin, in November 1924.